 Here are a few Alaska travel tips to keep in mind as you plan your Alaska family vacation:

 - Get everyone involved in the planning!
-Alaska is an epic trip, but it’s a place that many kids of heard at least a little bit about.
+Alaska is an epic trip, but it’s a place that many kids have heard at least a little bit about.
 Go through this article with them and see what makes their eyes light up.

 - If you’re coming from the continental US, don’t be afraid of an early morning your first day in Alaska.
 From the east coast we picked up four time zones so doing this incredible activity first thing in the morning was very manageable.